assen-totin/cdn/README.md

 Set the database connection string in the configuration option `cnd_db_dsn` using the standard MongoDB driver syntax following syntax: `mongodb://user:password@hostname:port[,more-hosts-if-replicaset]/database?options` where `options` may include such as `replicaSet=some_name` or `authSource=some_database`.

+## Internal

+This transport is usually used when request type is `json` (JSON file format, preferred) or `xml` (XML file format).

+The metadata will be saved into a local file alongside the uploaded file itself, as either JSON (preferred as it is faster) or XML.

+There are no configuration options for this transport.

+To enable the in-memory cache of metadata, set the `cdn_cache_size` to the desired amount in MB; default value is 0 (meaning cache is disabled).
+Each cached entry consumes around 3 KB of memory (when the allocated amount is exhausted, oldest entry will be evicted from the cache).
+Note that the cache is per-thread (of Nginx).

+## Preauth

+This transport is useful to organise access to content wuth pre-authorised URL.

+There are no configuration options for this transport.

+This transport matches the `auth_value` to the `file_id`; if the `auth_value` is missing, or if the two do not match, the request is denied.
+For this reason, this transport only works for downloads.

+No metadata is returned by this transport, so the file is served verbatim.

+## None

+This transport discards the authorisation request and always returns OK.
+It can be used on public instances usually combined with `auth_type: none`.

+There are no configuration options for this transport.

+No metadata is returned by this transport, so the file is served verbatim.

 # File uploads

 ## Uploads via CDN

-Files can be uploaded via the CDN itself.
 File upload uses HTTP POST request.
 Only one file can be uploaded per request.
-The file must be accompanied by an authorisation token as per the chosen configuration (e.g., signed JWT with proper authorisation value and `exp` claim in the `Bearer` field of the `Authorization` header).
+The file may have to be accompanied by an authorisation token as per the chosen configuration (e.g., signed JWT with proper authorisation value and `exp` claim in the `Bearer` field of the `Authorization` header).

 The following upload methods are available via CDN: